MathieuNls/precinct/precinct-main.md

 Output and Decision {#sub:Output-and-Decision}
 -------------------

-In this final step, we report the result of the clone detection at commit time on the latest changes made by the developer.
+In this final step, we report the result of the clone detection at commit-time on the latest changes made by the developer.
 The process is straightforward.
 Every change made by the developer goes through the previous steps and is checked for the introduction of potential clones.
 For each file that is suspected to contain a clone, one line is printed to the command line with the following options: (I) Inspect, (D) Disregard, (R) Remove from the commit.
 In comparison to this straightforward and interactive output, NICAD outputs each and every detail of the detection result such as the total number of potential clones, the total number of lines, the total number of unique line text chars, the total number of unique lines, and so on.
 We think that so many details might make it hard for developers to react to these results.
 A problem that was also raised by Johnson et al. [@Johnson2013] when examining bug detection tools.
 Then the potential clones are stored in XML files that can be viewed using an Internet browser or a text editor.

 \(I) Inspect will cause a diff-like visualization of the suspected clones while (D) disregard will simply ignore the finding.